getAlby/oauth2server/README.md

 	http https://api.regtest.getalby.com/v2/balance Authorization:"Bearer $your_access_token"
 	```
 	The API documentation can be found at https://lndhub.regtest.getalby.com.
 Be aware that the Host for the OAuth API must be changed to `api.regtest.getalby.com` (LNDhub cannot be accessed directly using tokens issued by the OAuth server).
-	Currently, only the scopes/routes listed below can be accessed.
+	Currently, only the scopes/routes listed above can be accessed.

 To do:
 - refresh tokens